nogu-atsu/NARF/README.md

 ![overview](https://github.com/nogu-atsu/NARF/wiki/images/overview.jpg)

 ## Results
-The proposed NARF is capable of rendering images with explicit control of the viwepoint, bone pose, and bone parameters.
+The proposed NARF is capable of rendering images with explicit control of the viewpoint, bone pose, and bone parameters.
 These representations are disentangled and can be controlled independently.

 Viewpoint change (seen in training)